kstoeckl/COMP30018_Tweet_Classification/README.rst

         performance.

     **Data Formatting:**

     The Training, Validation and Test data were encoded using the vector space model, which had been refined to only include the 'useful' features.

-    UNDERLINE!!
     A key step in this process was aggregating tweets which had the same UserID in the Validation and Test data sets.
 This enabled the classifier to assign locations on a per user basis, which it was able to do significantly more accurately thanks to the availability of more data.

     **Training and Classification:**

     Two models were trialled throughout the project both from the sklearn library, a Multinomial Naive Bayes Classifier and the SGDClassifier (Used to fit a linear Support Vector Machine through Stochastic Gradient